ChuhaBilli/BookStoreAPIAutomation/README.md

 where user can add a book, updated any of the stored books, fetch the specific book via id or get all the books in db and delete any of the records.

-For using the APIs user needs to 1st register and then login, once logged in user can authenticate using the brearer token which has been emulated in the test automation project.
+For using the APIs, user needs to first register and then login, once logged in user can authenticate using the brearer token which has been emulated in the test automation project.

 ## **About framework/Implementation:**
 Framework is developed using Java language, cucumber tool is added to enable gherkins based test scripts.
 For Interacting with endpoints rest assured is used.